bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-setup-team.md

 ### Part 1 - Compose the sysdig-team object manifest

-Here is a sample of the `sysdig-team` custom resource manifest, you can find the template file to use [here](./sysdig-team-sample.yaml):
+Below is a sample of the `sysdig-team` custom resource manifest.
+We also provide a [custom resource manifest template file](./sysdig-team-sample.yaml) you can use.

 ![Sample sysdig-team Custom Resource](../../images/sysdig-team-manifest-sample.png)

 **Name and Namespace:**
-The `sysdig-team` Custom Resource should be created in your Openshift project set `tools` namespace.
+The `sysdig-team` custom resource should be created in your Openshift project set `tools` namespace.
 Name it using the license plate number for your project set to make sure it's unique.

 **Team Description:**
-Add some description for the sysdig team.
+Add a description for the sysdig team.

 **Team Users:**
 A list of users to be added to this team.

-  - `User Name` - Sysdig identifies users by ***the email address***, so make sure to have everyone login to Sysdig and obtain the correct email from their [Sysdig User Profile](https://app.sysdigcloud.com/#/settings/user).
+  - `User Name` - Sysdig identifies users by ***the email address***, so make sure everyone on your team logs in to Sysdig and obtains the correct email from their [Sysdig User Profile](https://app.sysdigcloud.com/#/settings/user).

-  - `User Role` - Here are the available roles to assign to different team members
+  - `User Role` - These are the available roles to assign to different team members:

-    - `ROLE_TEAM_EDIT (Advanced User)`: Read/write access to the components of the application available to the team.
-Can create/edit/delete dashboards, alerts, or other content.
-Recommended for admins and team members that need to create and manage dashboards.
+    - `ROLE_TEAM_EDIT (Advanced User)`: Read and write access to the components of the application available to the team.
+Can create, edit and delete dashboards, alerts or other content.
+Recommended for admininstrators and team members that need to create and manage dashboards.

     - `ROLE_TEAM_STANDARD (Standard User)`: Same as Advanced User but without access to the **Explore** page.
-Recommended for developers that need to refer to dashboards for resources tuning and service monitoring.
+Recommended for developers that need to refer to dashboards for resource tuning and service monitoring.

-    - `ROLE_TEAM_READ (View-only User)`: This role has read only access to the environment in the team scope.
+    - `ROLE_TEAM_READ (View-only User)`: This role has read-only access to the environment in the team scope.
 Recommended for project owners and team members from the business area.

-### Part 2 - Create the sysdig-team Custom Resource
+### Part 2 - Create the sysdig-team custom resource

 > **Note:**
-> - Only apply role updates to the Custom Resource from `tools` namespace!
-Do not use the Sysdig Monitor UI to modify team access because the operator reconciliation will overwrite any UI changes to team roles and settings.
+> - Only apply role updates to the custom resource from `tools` namespace.
+Do not use the Sysdig Monitor UI to modify team access, because the operator reconciliation will overwrite any UI changes to team roles and settings.
-> - If your project set is on Gold and GoldDR clusters, only create the `sysdig-team` Custom Resource in the Gold cluster.
+> - If your project set is on Gold and GoldDR clusters, only create the `sysdig-team` custom resource in the Gold cluster.
 The Sysdig operator can create the dashboards for your applications across both clusters.
-> - It's important to keep a single and unique `sysdig-team` Custom Resource per project set because you don't want to have duplicated teams on Sysdig.
-Please make sure to remove `sysdig-team` Custom Resource from dev/test/prod namespace if they are created accidentally.
+> - It's important to keep a single and unique `sysdig-team` custom resource per project set because you don't want to have duplicated teams on Sysdig.
+Please make sure to remove `sysdig-team` custom resource from dev, test and prod namespaces if they are created accidentally.

-So now you have the `sysdig-team` manifest file ready, use `oc apply` and let the operator creates team on Sysdig.
+So now you have the `sysdig-team` manifest file ready, use `oc apply` and let the operator create the team on Sysdig.

 ```shell
 # switch to the tools namespace